 - What kinds of questions do I want to answer in my independent work?

 - What are the faculty and students in the department like?

 - Will I have time to pursue this concentration alongside my other interests?

 - HPA Peer Advisers: Our HPA PAs love to talk about their major choices.

-- Faculty Departmental Representatives and student representatives are available within each department.
-A directory of these reps is available on the ODOC: Choosing a Major website.
+- Directors of Undergraduate Sstudies and student representatives are available within each department.
+A directory of these individuals is available on the ODOC: Choosing a Major website.

 - HPA Majors & Prehealth Guide (pdf)